mimshins/use-event-handler/README.md

 #### `shouldBeAttached`\* - [`Boolean`][default: `true`]

 A boolean detemines whether to attach the eventListener or not.<br>
-You can use it to attach events dynamically and conditionally.
+You can use it to attach events dynamically or conditionally.

 Example: